Optimization using MATLAB

 Example on how to model SOCP with CVX in MATLAB

-Now we can solve the same problem with CVX.
-Even CVX is flexible in defining the number of optimization variables.
-So for defining the parameters of the SOCP problem, one can follow the same code as that with the YALMIP version of the SOCP example.
-Once defined we can then solve the problem as follows:
+Now we can solve the same problem using CVX.
+CVX is also flexible in terms of defining the number of optimization variables, similar to YALMIP.
+For defining the parameters of the SOCP problem, one can use the same code as in the YALMIP version of the SOCP example.
+Once the parameters are defined, we can solve the problem as follows:

 cvx_begin quiet